 M.A., University of Notre Dame; M.A., Ph.D., Brown University

-Sonja Stojanovic specializes in 20th- and 21st-century French literature and culture.
-Her book manuscript focuses on how spectral figures, as sites of disruption and embodiments of a number of paradoxes, allow us to think disappearance; she is looking particularly at the works of Georges Perec, Marie Darrieussecq, Hélène Cixous, Marie NDiaye, and Patrick Modiano.
+Sonja Stojanovic specializes in 20th- and 21st-century French and Francophone literature and culture.
+Her current book manuscript, Mind the Ghosts: Reading Disappearance, Memory, and History in Post-War Literature, examines how disappearance is formalized within certain memorializing practices through a theoretical engagement with the figure of the ghost.
 She is concurrently working on a project which looks at the gendered representation of precarious workers in contemporary fiction.
-Other interests include contemporary women’s writing, questions of immigration and migration, narratives of loss and mourning, representations of motherhood, and literary translation.
+Other interests include contemporary women’s writing, questions of immigration and migration, narratives of loss and mourning, representations of motherhood, contemporary European fiction, and literary translation.
 She organizes the Contemporary Writers Series (recent guest authors include Marie Darrieussecq and Gaël Faye).

 Recent publications include: